revanthsivaraju12/Cost-of-Living-Prediction/README.md

 # Cost-of-Living-Prediction
-In this program Linear Regression aldorithm is used
+In this program Linear Regression algorithm is used